Appendix I - Part 2

 In 1861 she was living with her brother William and his family at Church Street, Modbury, Devon.
 She was 53 years old and not married.

 In 1861, 33 year old Walter and his 43 year old wife Sarah were running a grocers at 174, 175 and 176 High Street, Cheltenham.
-Living with them was Eliza M Spillman, their niece, aged 12, she had been born in 1849, the daughter of Richard Spillman and Eliza (see below)
+Living with them was Eliza M Spillman, their 12 year old niece, the daughter of Richard Spillman and Eliza (see below)

 Sarah Pearman died in 1897 aged 81 years old (Reg Gen March Qtr 1897 Cheltenham 6a 301)